tobyweston/essential_acceptance_testing/manuscript/part2/alternatives.md

 The traditional view of acceptance tests is that they are heavy weight, long running and coarse grained.
 This is because typically, they test multiple components, often repeatedly across scenarios.
 They'll often exercise the UI and database.

-Alistair Cockburn's [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture) or _ports and adepters_ design talks about decoupling these components to provide a lightweight alternative.
+Alistair Cockburn's [Hexagonal](http://alistair.cockburn.us/Hexagonal+architecture) or _ports and adspters_ architecture talks about decoupling these components to provide a lightweight alternative.
 When you decompose to components that can be tested independently, you can be more flexible about composing test scenarios.
 That way, scenarios no longer have to contain repeated fragments.

 Cockburn's canonical example talks about decoupling the database and/or UI so that the core system can be tested with or without these components.
 Have a look at the [How testing can influence design](#how-testing-can-influence-design) section for a more in-depth look.